monobasic/CAS-FEE-NOTES-APP/README.md

 ### Theming
 The front end app has a theme option.
 To add a new theme, just copy one of the included themes in /src/scss/themes/ and tweak the variables and webfonts.
-Basically a theme consists webfonts and a style depending on the provided variables.
-Themes will appear automatically in the app as soon as the SASS files are there.
+Basically, a theme consists of webfonts and a styles depending on the provided variables.
+Themes will appear automatically in the app as soon as the SASS files are there and built.

 ## Tests
-There is a small Jasmine test suite included for testing the NoteModel.js of the front end app.
+There is a small Jasmine test suite included.
+For now, only the Model Class is tested.
 Run the Jasmine tests suite with:
 ```
 $ npm run test